Why a cross-country move needs its own checklist

 Weeks 5–3: declutter, pack non-essentials, and notify

 Cross-country moves are billed by weight.
 Every box you do not ship is money you do not spend.
-Plan to remove 10–25% of your household before the truck arrives.
+Every pound you decide not to ship comes off the bill before a quote is even written, so the declutter pass is the one cost lever that works no matter which carrier you pick.

 Start packing the rooms you barely use — guest bedroom, formal dining, holiday storage — and label every box by destination room and a short content summary.
 Photograph valuables for insurance and the inventory.